wp-plugins/lightbox-plus/readme.txt

 4. Lightbox Plus - Inline Content (Form)

 == Change Log ==

+= 2.2.1 =
+* Require HTML Parser only for PHP 5.X.
+Was causing errors with PHP 4.X.
+* Updated ColorBox to verion 1.3.15
+ * In IE6, closing an iframe when using HTTPS no longer generates a security warning.
+ * Changed the index.html example files to use YouTube's new embedded link format.
+ * By default, ColorBox returns focus to the element it was launched from once it closes.
+This can now be disabled by setting the 'returnFocus' property to false.
+Focus was causing problems for some users who had their anchor elements inside animated containers.
+ * Minor bug fix involved in using a combination of slideshow and non-slideshow content.
+ * Minor bug fix involved in preloading images when using a function as a value for the href property.
+ * The slideshow now respects the loop property.
+ * Fixed compatibility with jQuery 1.4.3
+ * The 'open' property now accepts a function as a value, like all of the other properties.
+ * Preloading now loads the correct href for images when using a dynamic (function) value for the href property.
+ * Fixed bug in Safari 3 for Win where ColorBox centered on the document, rather than the visitor's viewport.
+ * May have fixed an issue in Opera 10.6+ where ColorBox would rarely/randomly freeze up while switching between photos in a group.
+ * Some functionality better encapsulated & minor performance improvements.

 = 2.2 =
 * Fixed "Object id #", "Object", "Object #" errors with PHP 5.1.x.